 Let’s Take a Look at the Uninsured and How the Affordable Care Act has Changed Things

 It is notable that the uninsured rates dropped more in states that embraced the law, for example by expanding Medicaid.
-Despite opposition to Medicaid and subsidies, uninsured rates continue to fall.
+However, despite opposition to Medicaid in some states, and despite changes to the law like the repeal of the mandate, uninsured rates have remained relatively low compared to the pre-ACA era when for example as many as 18.4% of 16 – 64 demographic was uninsured in 2010.

 - Total Uninsured Rate: 8.6% (exceeded 10%)